alemohamad/php-101/lesson3.md

 For those of you unfamiliar with the term, a loop is a control structure that enables you to repeat the same set of php statements or commands over and over again (the actual number of repetitions can be a number you specify, or depend on the fulfillment of one or more conditions).

 Now, last time out you saw a few comparison and logical operators, which help in building conditional statements.
-Since this segment of the tutorial is going to focus on loops, this is an appropriate time to introduce you to PHP’s auto-increment and auto-decrement operators, which see a lot of use in this context.
+Since this segment of the tutorial is going to focus on loops, this is an appropriate time to introduce you to PHP's auto-increment and auto-decrement operators, which see a lot of use in this context.

 The auto-increment operator is a PHP operator designed to automatically increment the value of the variable it is attached to by 1.
-It is represented by two “plus” signs (++).
+It is represented by two "plus" signs (++).
 This snippet of code should explain it:

 ```php
 <?php